-The superannuation guarantee rate is slated to increase from the current rate of 9.5% up to 12% by 2025, with the first increase in some 7 years set as +0.5% and coming into effect in 2021.
+The superannuation guarantee rate is currently slated to increase from the existing rate of 10% up to 12% by 2025, with the second increase in some 7 years set as +0.5% and coming into effect in this year.

 What do these changes mean for:

 What the Super Guarantee changes mean for employers

 Employers would be forgiven for thinking they just need to pay an extra 0.5% into their employees’ Super funds.
 The fact of the matter is, the way this extra Super is paid is determined by the employment contract you should have in place with all employees.
 In short, there are two scenarios, one where employees are paid a ‘salary package’ and another where they are paid a wage ‘plus Super’.

 - Employees paid a ‘salary package’ including Super will have more funds directed to Super and less into their wage.
 For example, if you employ someone on an annual salary package of $80,000 currently, this salary package would consist of the following components:

 - An annual wage of $72,727

 - Superannuation at 10% of the salary component, being $7,273

 - This gives the total package amount of $80,000